No, today’s board games have little to share with the old “classics” such as Monopoly, Risk, or Trivial Pursuit.

 While board games may not represent the preferential route to teaching every curricular subject, they are extremely successful to promote the acquisition of key competencies for lifelong learning, such as:

 - Ethical capacities: rule-following, learning to lose, respect;

 - Soft skills: sharing and openness, storytelling, just competing;

 - The popular “4 Cs”: communication, collaboration, creativity, critical thinking;

 - Cognitive skills: self-regulation, working memory, cognitive flexibility, inhibitory control, problem solving, risk assessment, autonomous decision-making, metacognition, learning to learn.

 The course proposes a hands-on and collegial approach.
-We will play a wide variety of titles of the last decade (from the simplest to some more complex) to help you acquire the practical understanding necessary to re-propose that or other games in your classroom.
-After each session, we will also discuss what skills and competencies the game may scaffold in different age groups (6-13-year-olds), considering the different motivations and needs of primary and secondary school students.
+We will play a wide variety of titles of the last decade (from the simplest to some more complex) to help you acquire the practical understanding necessary to re-propose them in your classroom.
+After each session, we will also discuss what skills and competences the game may scaffold in different age groups (6-13-year-olds), considering the different motivations and needs of primary and secondary school students.

 What are you still waiting for?
 By the end of the course, you will be ready to surprise your students with an engaging activity and to exploit a new active learning paradigm to promote their ethical, social, and cognitive skills.